2022 FIFA World Cup final: Statistics

-Post-match
+Post-match and legacy

 Pundits, commentators, and audiences praised the intensity, stressful atmosphere, and thrilling back-and-forth nature of the match, highlighting the number of goals scored, and with many media outlets spotlighting it as a duel between Paris Saint-Germain teammates Messi and Mbappé.
-The match has since been hailed as one of the most exciting World Cup finals, and among the greatest football matches of all time.
+The match has since been hailed as one of the most exciting World Cup finals, and among the greatest football matches ever.

 With the victory, Argentina won their third FIFA World Cup title to surpass France and Uruguay, their titles ranking behind only Brazil's five and the four of Italy and Germany.
 They became the first South American and first non-European side to win the World Cup since Brazil in 2002, and the first reigning champions of the Copa América to win the World Cup.
 Having won on penalties against the Netherlands in the quarter-finals, Argentina became the first team to have won on that method twice en route to the title.
 It was the tenth World Cup title for a South American side, and the eighth South American victory in eleven finals facing European opposition.
 France became the third defending champions to lose in the following final, after Argentina in 1990 and Brazil in 1998.
-The match was the third FIFA World Cup final to be decided by a penalty shoot-out, after 1994 and 2006, the latter of which France also lost to Italy.
-This meant that France have never won on penalties in all competitions since the 1998 World Cup quarter-final against Italy.
+The match was the third FIFA World Cup final to be decided by a penalty shoot-out, after 1994 and 2006, the latter of which France lost to Italy.
+This meant that France had not won on penalties in all competitions since the 1998 World Cup quarter-final against Italy.
 The six goals in the final brought the total number of goals in the tournament to a record 172, surpassing the 171 goals scored in 1998 and 2014.